Friedrich Christian, Margrave of Meissen: Life

 In 1937, the family moved to Wachwitz Castle in Dresden-Wachwitz, where they lived until 1945.
 The castle survived the bombing raids in 1945, and Christian Friedrich took in many survivors.
 Later that year, the family moved via Hof and Regensburg to Bregenz, where the two youngest children had been living since 1940.
 Their close connections to the French, they were able, for instance, to arrange permission for Richard Strauss to move to Switzerland.

 In 1955, their relatives in the Thurn und Taxis family helped them find a new home in the Harlaching borough of Munich.
-Here Friedrich Christian, together with his sons Albert and Maria Emanuel, the chapter of the Military Order of St. Henry, the Association of People from Dresden, and te Munich chapter of the association of Heimatvertriebene founded the Studiengruppe für Sächsische Geschichte und Kultur e.V. ("Study group for Saxon history and culture").
+Here Friedrich Christian, together with his sons Albert and Maria Emanuel, the chapter of the Military Order of St. Henry, the Association of People from Dresden, and the Munich chapter of the association of Heimatvertriebene founded the Studiengruppe für Sächsische Geschichte und Kultur e.V. ("Study group for Saxon history and culture").
 This study group became one of the largest historical societies in West Germany.
-Had he been King he would have been known as Friedrich Christian IV.
+Had he been King he would have been known as Friedrich Christian I.

 Friedrich Christian died on 9 August 1968 at Samedan.
 He was buried outside the Royal Chapel in Königskapelle in Karrösten in North Tyrol.